zapman449/packer-builder-softlayer/README.md

  * `instance_memory` (string) - The amount of Memory (in bytes) assigned to the instance.
 Defaults to 1024
  * `instance_network_speed` (string) - The network uplink speed, in megabits per second, which will be assigned to the instance.
 Defaults to 10
  * `instance_disk_capacity` (string) - The amount of Disk capacity (in gigabytes) assigned to the instance.
 Defaults to 25
+ * `instance_disk_capacities` (string) - Specify the sizes of multiple disks on the instance.
+Format is "0:25,2:100" => disk0 (xvda) will be 25g and disk2 (xvdc) will be 100g.
+(Softlayer reserves disk1 for swap).
+NOTE: This version forces local storage only, and limits you to only two disks.
+Future work will allow setting the boolean for local vs san storage (at which point the limit will be 5, and 0=>xvda, 2=>xvdc 3=>xvde (skips xvdd for some reason) 4=> xvdf 5=> xvdg
  * `ssh_port` (string) - The port that SSH will be available on.
 Defaults to port 22
  * `ssh_timeout` (string) - The time to wait for SSH to become available before timing out.
 The format of this value is a duration such as "5s" or "5m".
 The default SSH timeout is "1m".
 Defaults to "15m"
  * `ssh_private_key_file` (string) - Use this ssh private key file instead of a generated ssh key pair for connecting to the instance.